 I was thinking that when one of us chooses to let go of that rope, the reason that everyone gets upset is that we all know how hard it is to grab the rope in the first place.

 The easiest thing is to hold on once you’ve grabbed it.

 The hard thing is to catch it again if you let go.

 Grab it as quick as you can and don’t let go again.

 Hold on and we will help you climb up that rope to yourself again.

 Clarity is a big one for me.
-I was never able to get the clarity I needed whilst I was in the throes of my drinking.
-When I stopped for one day, then made it past day two I was able to think clearly about alcohol and what it takes away from me rather than continue to trick myself into thinking that it was adding to my life.
-Also, I’ve had to have a no compromise approach that people have suggested.
+I was never able to get the clarity I needed while I was in the throes of my drinking.
+When I stopped for one day, then made it past day two, I was able to think clearly about alcohol and what it takes away from me rather than continue to trick myself into thinking that it was adding to my life.
+Also, I’ve had to have a no-compromise approach that people have suggested.
 Alcohol isn’t an option anymore for me.